PotatoesInHD/OPCUA_monitor/README.md

 ## GUI
 There is a simple GUI made with tkinter that will display "Connecting..."" in red or "Connected!"" in green.<br>
 This status is based on the OPCUA server connection status.
 The monitor program checks the server status node on<br>
-a defined interval from CHECK_SERVER_STATUS_INTERVAL in the config.ini.
+a defined interval from "CHECK_SERVER_STATUS_INTERVAL" in the config.ini.

 <img width="757" height="525" alt="Image" src="https://github.com/user-attachments/assets/5e6c7ae6-8bc2-4054-afca-742e2fe3bf42" />